-All dogs should have available adequate shelter from inclement weather.
-Usually this means a waterproof and windproof house or other shelter.
+All dogs should have adequate shelter from inclement weather.
+This means a waterproof and windproof house or other shelter.

 Dogs should be securely confined and restricted in a safe manner.
 Chains and cables used to restrict dogs should be tangle-free and should include a swivel to prevent choking.